rhodyprog4ds/BrownFall25/resources/glossary.md

 true positive
 :  items in the positive class that were predicted in the postive class :  items correctly predicted as members of the positive class

+unsupervised learning
+: a type of machine learning that does not use target variables at learning (fit) time.
+: machine learning from unlabeled examples

 Web Scraping
 :  the process of extracting data from a website.
 In the context of this class, this is usually done using